 How do they do it?
 Here’s their story.

-AutoStore won the 2019 Game Changer award, which rewards the company who has the potential to disrupt the industry.
+Instabox won the 2020 Game Changer award, which rewards the company who has the potential to disrupt the industry.

-Smurfit Kappa won the 2019 Sustainability award, which rewards the company with the highest environmental achievements.
+DPDgroup won the 2020 Sustainability award, which rewards the company with the highest environmental achievements.

-Narvar won the 2019 Customer Experience award, which rewards the company delivering the best-executed service.
+DPDgroup won the 2020 Customer Experience award, which rewards the company delivering the best-executed service.

-Smurfit Kappa won the 2019 Cool Vendor award, which rewards the company with the most respected brand and inspiring services.
+Geek+ won the 2020 Cool Vendor award, which rewards the company with the most respected brand and inspiring services.

-Geek+ won the 2019 Rising Star award, which rewards the most promising startup.
+Shipup won the 2020 Rising Star award, which rewards the most promising startup.

 DELIVER, the largest powerhouse in e-commerce and logistics ever gathered, brings together the international elite in e-commerce and operations from the world's biggest and most iconic retailers to foster meaningful relationships.

 DELIVER is a fast growing leadership event inheriting four successful editions in Luxembourg, Berlin, London, and Lisbon.
-For the first time this year, Europe's most exclusive e-Logistics summit will be held as an exclusive online event.
+On June 8th and 9th DELIVER 2021 will gather the decision makers of your industry in Amsterdam.

 Our unique concept relies on one-to-one meetings between selected sponsors and hosted decision makers in retail, as well as on meaningful discussions about latest trends in e-Logistics through keynotes, breakout sessions and technology showcases.